Chukwueze, Troost-Ekong, Moses Simon lead Super Eagles stars to celebrate Christmas | Goal.com

 Villarreal winger Samuel Chukwueze, Watford’s Willam Troost-Ekong and Nantes forward Moses Simon are among the Nigeria stars who celebrated Christmas in style.

-Many Christians around the world mark December 25 of every year as Christmas day.
-Former Nigeria internationals Nwankwo Kanu, Joseph Yobo and Victor Moses have also taken to social media to reveal how they are celebrating the day with members of their families.
+Many Christians around the world mark December 25 as Christmas day.
+Former Nigeria internationals Nwankwo Kanu, Joseph Yobo and Victor Moses have also taken to social media to reveal how they celebrated the day with members of their respective families.